makingtheimpact/secure-fluentform-uploads/readme.txt

 = How secure is the file encryption? =

 The plugin uses AES-256-CBC encryption for both file content and metadata, with unique encryption keys generated for each installation.
+Files are stored with a .enc extension to prevent execution.

 == Screenshots ==